arparaschiv/solar-coronal-inversion/CLEDB_BUILD/README-RUNDB.md

 - The script heavily relies on the SED function.
   SED has different implementations on Linux (GNU) vs mac (BSD) which make commands not be directly correspondent.
   A function wrapper SEDI that disentangles GNU vs BSD syntax is provided in the scripts.
-  OSX users need to install a gnu inplementation of sed (gnu-sed) for the script to be portable between systems (via the gsed command)
+  OSX users need to install a gnu implementation of sed (gnu-sed) for the script to be portable between systems (via the gsed command)

 brew install gnu-sed